watty62/100-days-of-code/log.md

 * [FAQ](FAQ.md)
 * [Resources](resources.md)

+### Day 31: 2017-Feb-02
+**Today's Progress** My most productive day for a while.
+The main functions of my [Slack Jazzbot](https://github.com/watty62/jazzbot) are now working.
+It has a help command which gives exmaples of commands: a 'what' command which returns all albums I have by an artist; a 'count' cpmmand which returns the number of albums by an artist, and an 'album' command which takes an album title and returns which artists have an album by that name.
+I've tested these quite heavily and coped with upper and lower cases and missing or present question marks at the end of commands.

+**Thoughts** Very pleased.

 ### Day 30: 2017-Feb-01
 **Today's Progress** Gave the Object Oriented version of my jazzbot one last try then abandoned it.
 I was fighting three things - insufficient knowledge of OO in Python, re-using someone else's code and stripping out Eventbrite-specific code from the example.
 I went back to my [original one](https://github.com/watty62/jazzbot).
 Made good headway.
 Still to hook it up to SQLIte database but the help and other commands all now work as expected.